kkhoi/Store-Microservice/setup-infra.md

 * Open INBOUND TRAFFIC IN ADDITIONAL Security Group
 * Create Servcie account/ROLE/BIND-ROLE/Token

-## Create Service Account, Role & Assign that role, And create a secret for Service Account and geenrate a Token
+## Create Service Account, Role & Assign that role, And create a secret for Service Account and generate a Token

-### Creating Service Account
+### Create Service Account

 ```yaml